 Blood Sugar Monitoring

-In addition to eating well, it’s often necessary to check your blood glucose levels and ensure you’re in a safe zone.
-Depending on the type of diabetes you have, you may need to check your blood sugar when you first wake, before a meal, two hours after a meal and right before you go to bed.
+In addition to eating well, it’s often necessary to check your blood glucose levels to ensure you’re in a safe zone.
+Depending on the type of diabetes you have, you may need to check your blood sugar when you first wake up, before a meal, two hours after a meal and right before you go to bed.
 In some cases, more frequent checks will be necessary.
-If your blood sugar level is not optimal you can do things such as drinking fruit juice, drinking regular soda, eating hard candy or taking glucose tablets.
-You may also need to administer medication to stay within ideal levels.
-Your doctor will be able to guide you through your best options and dosage amounts.

 Mental Health

-Untreated mental health issues such as anxiety, depression and stress can intensify the effects of diabetes, so it’s important to address those issues as you would any physical ailments.
-Diabetes distress is also a real issue that can cause you to abandon your self-care and develop dangerous habits for your health.
-Skipping doctor appointments, neglecting to check your blood sugar and letting your weight get out of control are all results of diabetes distress.
-If you’re feeling discontented or overwhelmed by your condition, seek help so your situation doesn’t worsen.
+Diabetes distress, the emotional stress caused by living with diabetes, is a real issue that can cause you to abandon self-care and develop dangerous habits for your health.
+Skipping doctor appointments, neglecting to check your blood sugar, and letting your weight get out of control can all result from diabetes distress.